Icon

 Do

-• Include a visual text label paired with the icon.
-Few icons are universally understood alone.
+• Pair icons with a text label—few icons are universally understood alone.

 • Use icons consistently: same icon and label for the same meaning throughout your app.

-• Use ariaLabel when the icon is focusable and conveys meaning, so screen readers can announce its purpose.
+• Use ariaLabel when the icon conveys meaning, so screen readers can announce its purpose.

-• Use icons from the NYSDS library; if unavailable, use Google Material Symbols (rounded, unfilled).
+• Use icons from the NYS Design System library; if unavailable, use Google Material Symbols (rounded, unfilled).

 • Match icon size and color to the design system.